julien-duponchelle/vscode-rainbow-end/README.md

 # rainbow-end README

-This extension color ruby editors with a different color for the deep of the end keyword.
+This extension for ruby code allows to identify keyword / end with colours.

 ![Ruby](images/1.png)